TV or Movie “Development” and “Marketing” Fraud

 First of all, we look at whether a company has asked for a significant amount of money (over $400) to review your concept.
-A reputable literary or television agent will earn his or her fee primarily from negotiating deals with studios or networks, not reviewing ideas submitted by amateurs.
+A reputable literary or television agent will often earn his or her fee primarily from negotiating deals with studios or networks, not reviewing ideas submitted by amateurs.
 It is always a red flag when the company claiming a “connection” with studios and promoting new shows makes a slick demand for money upfront.

 Any credible literary agent will tell you how difficult it is to succeed in the TV industry, and perhaps even discourage you from trying to pitch your idea to a studio or publisher, unless your idea speaks for itself apart from any “development” or “marketing.”

 True “insiders” know that no one person knows how to “develop” a TV concept better than anyone else, except, of course, a company that actually produces TV shows or movies and has had a string of successes.
 Otherwise, the company promising to “develop” your idea would develop its own ideas (and be successful) without you.

 Hence, we are leery of any company claiming it can “develop” the idea of an aspiring concept builder for a new television show or movie.
 There is a difference between agents (those who pitch ideas and negotiated deals for a living) and creative people.
 Chances are, any faceless company claiming it can both “develop” and “market” your idea is a scam.

-The scammer may be a total fraud and never intend to provide the “services” it offers, such as gathering “audience profile data,” making a trademark inquiry, or creating a portfolio concerning your idea.
+The scammer may be a total fraud and never intend to provide the “services” it offers, such as gathering data, making a trademark inquiry, or creating a portfolio concerning your idea.
 These may be scam services offered just to make you think that the scammer is “earning” its fee.